bkmo/simple-sdboot-snapshots/README.md

 - Snapper must be enabled with a root config.
 - BTRFS subvolumes setup the "Arch" way. @, @home, @snapshots.
-- EFI/ESP mounted to /efi with sd-boot installed to /efi.
+- EFI/ESP (2GB suggested) mounted to /efi with sd-boot installed to /efi.
 - Boot cmdline must be read-write.
 - Ukify package must be installed.
-If secureboot is enabled, sbctl must be installed to sign the uki's
+- If secureboot is enabled, sbctl is needed to sign the uki's (sbctl file database auto-cleaned)